-Linda E. Voss, Chief Executive Officer, Greater Alleghenies & Greater Chesapeake and Potomac Regions
+Chief Executive Officer, Greater Alleghenies and Greater Chesapeake and Potomac Regions

-Linda E. Voss was appointed CEO of the Greater Alleghenies and Chesapeake and Potomac blood services regions on December 8, 2013.
-For the past five years, Linda served as the CEO of the River Valley Blood Services Region, operating out of Louisville, Kentucky, after having spent eight years at American Red Cross National Headquarters.
-While at national headquarters, Linda spent most of her time directing the plasma derivative product marketing team.
-She also had the opportunity to manage the hospital marketing (blood), reimbursement, and market research units and was the recipient of two Tiffany Employee Excellence Awards.
+Linda E. Voss is the CEO of the Greater Alleghenies and Greater Chesapeake and Potomac Blood Services Regions since December 2013.
+Prior to her current role, she spent eight years at Red Cross National Headquarters before serving as CEO of the River Valley Blood Services Region, operating out of Louisville, Kentucky, for five years.
+While at national headquarters, Voss spent most of her time directing the plasma derivative product marketing team.
+She also had the opportunity to manage the hospital marketing (blood), reimbursement and market research units and was the recipient of two Employee Excellence Awards.

-Her more than 25 years in biotech and pharmaceutical positions have been focused in the areas of marketing, strategy, business development and sales.
-This includes operational leadership as Vice President, Marketing and Business Development, with Core Dynamics, and marketing and sales roles at CSL Behring, Novartis and Schering-Plough.
-Early in her career, Linda was a human resources professional at S.C.
+Voss has more than 25 years in biotech and pharmaceutical experience focused in the areas of marketing, strategy, business development and sales.
+This includes operational leadership as vice president, Marketing and Business Development, with Core Dynamics, and marketing and sales roles at CSL Behring, Novartis and Schering-Plough.
+Early in her career, Voss was a human resources professional at S.C.
 Johnson & Son, Inc. (Johnson Wax).

-Linda received a Bachelor of Science degree from the University of Wisconsin, LaCrosse, Wisconsin, and also holds Master of Business Administration degree from the J. L. Kellogg Graduate School of Management, Northwestern University, with concentrations in marketing and finance.
-She also holds a Master of Science degree from Indiana University, Bloomington, Indiana.
+Voss received a Bachelor of Science from the University of Wisconsin, LaCrosse, Wisconsin, and also holds Master of Business Administration from the J. L. Kellogg Graduate School of Management, Northwestern University, with concentrations in marketing and finance.
+She also holds a Master of Science from Indiana University, Bloomington, Indiana.

-Linda has two children, no longer living at home, and a husband, Rich.
-She enjoys running, reading, cooking and a bit of golf.
+Voss has two children, no longer living at home, and a husband, Rich.
+She enjoys running, reading, cooking and golf.

-Prior to her Community CEO appointment, Carolyn served as the Collections Director in the Northern Ohio Blood Services Region (Cleveland, Ohio) and Senior Program Director for the Great Lakes Division.
-Such experience has provided her with a solid background for the Community CEO position.
-Her educational background includes a nursing diploma (St. Vincent Charity School of Nursing), and degrees in Health Care Administration (BSPA), Community Health Education (MEd) and business management (MBA).
+Carolyn Kean is the Community CEO of the Greater Alleghenies Blood Services Region.
+Prior to her current role, Kean served as the collections director in the Northern Ohio Blood Services Region in Cleveland, Ohio, and as senior program director for the Great Lakes Division.
+Kean’s experience has given her a solid background for the Community CEO position.
+Her educational credentials include a nursing diploma from St. Vincent Charity School of Nursing, a bachelor’s in health care administration, as well as a masters degrees in community health education and business management.

-Joining the Greater Alleghenies Region in 1998, Dr. Nobiletti received both his Bachelors of Science and Masters of Science in Biology from St. John’s University in Jamaica, NY, and his PhD in Pharmacology and Medical Degree from State University of New York at the Downstate Medical Center.
+Dr. John B. Nobiletti joined the Greater Alleghenies Blood Services Region in 1998.
+He received both his Bachelor of Science and Master of Science in biology from St. John’s University in Jamaica, New York, and his doctorate in pharmacology and medical degree from State University of New York at the Downstate Medical Center.
 His background also includes working as a clinical chemist.
-Dr. Nobiletti also provides medical oversight to the Appalachian (Roanoke, Va.)
-Red Cross blood region and served as Blood Services Physician for the Connecticut Region of Red Cross Blood Services from 1997 to 1998.
+Nobiletti also provides medical oversight to the Appalachian Blood Services Region and served as the Connecticut Blood Services Region physician from 1997 to 1998.
 He has co-authored articles appearing in Transfusion, Environmental Health Perspectives, Psychopharmacology, Neurochemistry and Life Sciences publications.

-Joanna Martyak, Director, Donor Resources, Greater Alleghenies & Greater Chesapeake and Potomac Regions
+Director of Donor Resources, Greater Alleghenies and Greater Chesapeake and Potomac Blood Services Regions

-Joanna Martyak joined the Greater Alleghenies Region in March 2012 as Donor Resources Manager for the region's 32-county North Central and South Central zones, returning to the American Red Cross after previously serving as a donor recruitment representative in central Pennsylvania.
-She was promoted to the Director position in September 2012.
-Martyak earned a BA in Communications from the University of Pittsburgh at Johnstown and has worked in sales and sales management roles throughout her career, including at companies such as Bayer Healthcare, Schering Pharmaceuticals, Sepracor Pharmaceuticals and SunStone Consulting.
-Throughout her career Joanna has excelled in growing sales and developing others within the sales profession.
-Prior to returning to the Red Cross, Martyak was a Business Development Consultant with SunStone Consulting, LLC, of Harrisburg.
-She worked on numerous national accounts dealing with healthcare reimbursement.
+Joanna Martyak joined the Greater Alleghenies Blood Services Region in March 2012 as Donor Resources manager for the 32-county North Central and South Central zones, where she previously served as a Donor Recruitment representative in central Pennsylvania.
+Martyak was later promoted to the director position in September 2012.
+She earned her Bachelor of Arts in communications from the University of Pittsburgh at Johnstown and has worked in sales and sales management roles throughout her career at companies such as Bayer Healthcare, Schering Pharmaceuticals and Sepracor Pharmaceuticals.
+Martyak has excelled in growing sales and developing others within the sales profession.
+She was a business development consultant with SunStone Consulting, LLC, and worked on numerous national accounts dealing with health care reimbursement.

 East Division of American Red Cross Biomedical Services

-Prior to joining the Red Cross, for almost ten years, Dr. Vassallo was the Director of Medical Education, an ACGME Program Director, and a hospital administrator for a 3-hospital system in Philadelphia.
+Prior to joining the Red Cross, Vassallo served as the director of medical education, an ACGME program director, and a hospital administrator for nearly a decade at a three-hospital system in Philadelphia.